FOREX-Dollar supported ahead of Fed on brighter economic outlook

 The Australian dollar bounced back after hitting a seven-week low of $1.0475 on Monday, where it had a key support of a 38.2 percent retracement of a 10-cent rally from December to February.

-While its latest rebound could open the way for a test of resistance around $1.0670, the currency is for now stalling at $1.0545, capped by its 55-day moving average around $1.0555.
+While its latest rebound could open the way for a test of resistance around $1.0670, the currency is for now struggling at $1.0552, capped by its 55-day moving average around that level.

-Some chartists say the Aussie could be in for further adjustment after it has formed a double-top around $1.0850 last month.
-Concerns about slowing growth in China, Australia's single largest export market, has weighed broadly on the Aussie the past few sessions.
+Some chartists say the Aussie could be in for further adjustment after it has formed a double-top around $1.0850 last month while concerns about slowing growth in China, Australia's single largest export market, had weighed broadly on the Aussie in the last few sessions.

 The combination of worries about China and relative economic strength in North America helped to push the Aussie to a 10-week low against its fellow commodity currency, the Canadian dollar, to around C$1.0400 on Monday.
 The Aussie changing hands at C$1.0445.
-(Additional reporting by Ian Chua in Sydney and Antoni Slodkowski in Tokyo; Editing by Richard Borsuk)
+(Reporting by Hideyuki Sano; Editing by Kim Coghill)

 * It will not be proceeding with non-brokered private placement announced January 20, 2017